AnekinRed/FOSS-TTRPG-Name-Pending-/SystemRules/The Basics.md

 More often than not the goal of a Campaign is to defeat the BBEG, or otherwise resolve the Party's conflict with them.

 ### What Dice do we use?
-FOSSTTRPG is based on seven types of dice.
+FOSSTTRPG is based on eight types of dice.
-20, 12, 10, 8, 6, and 4 sided dice.
+100 (Percentile), 20, 12, 10, 8, 6, and 4 sided dice.
 When each dice is notated it will be written like this (Number)d(Type) or 1d20.
 Number notates the amount of dice you roll and Type is the type of dice/the amount of sides on the dice you roll.
 For example 1d20 is one twenty sided dice.
+>You roll a d100 by using 2d10 dice.
+One to notate the first digit and another to notate the second digit.
+If 000 is rolled you roll 100 but if 0 is otherwise rolled it will be notated as 01 or 10 depending on which dice rolled 0.

+### Measurement
+FOSSTTRPG can be played in a various different ways.
+Be that using a square, or hexagonal grid; theatre of mind; or measuring tapes.
+Any style your table prefers can be used.
+Because of this in game distance is notated as Units.
+1 Unit is 1 square on a square grid, 1 unit on your measuring tape, or whatever you want to represent 1 Unit at your table; that representation should be a singular constant.
+Meaning that only one thing should be used to represent 1 Unit at the table at a time.
+However it is your game at your table.
+So if you want a pencil, eraser, and your cat all at the same time to represent a unit you can.
+No guarantees it will work but you can.

+### Currency & Economy
+Just like with Measurement you are free to employ whatever economic system you want into your game.
+Gold, Dollars, or Fartcoin; whatever you please.
+For simplicity's sake the currency used in the rules is the Coin.
+1 Coin is one unit of currency.
+You may leave it as is or adapt it into your own system.
+Prices of items are listed based on the estimated costs of creating them yourself with the Optional [Item Creation Rules](Item%20Creation%20Rules.md).
+*Again we'll go more into detail about rewarding the Party, and the Economy in general later in [How to run an Economy](SystemRules/GMsGuide/How%20to%20run%20an%20Economy)

 ### Words of warning:
 *This is meant to be a game that is played and enjoyed together.
 It is not Players versus Game Master.
 There is no one winner or loser.
 There is no competition.
 It is imperative that everyone works together and communicate to properly ensure that everyone has a good time.
 Yes the Game Master is Judge Jury and Executioner.
 Their word is final on what goes.
 Even if it contradicts the rules layed out in FOSSTTRPG, but their goal should be to have fun with the other Players.
 Same with everyone else at the table.
 No one Player or Character is more important to the game than the others.
 Everyone should be equally involved in the game and story telling process.